kube-reporting/metering-operator/Documentation/manual-install.md

 $ ./hack/install.sh
 ```

-If your using Openshift, use openshift-install.sh:
+If you're using Openshift, use openshift-install.sh:

 ```
 $ export METERING_NAMESPACE=metering-$USER